How Does a Probate Sale Work?

 The major advantage of buying a home in probate is they typically sell for a much lower price point than other homes in the area.

 So if you’re seeking to scoop up a home at a significant discount, either for yourself or as an investment property, a probate sale might offer the best deal.
-Since these homes come “as-is,” they’re often appealing to investors looking for fix-and-flip propeties.
+Since these homes come “as-is,” they’re often appealing to investors looking for fix-and-flip properties.

 Reasons to Not Buy a House at Probate

 Unfortunately, that’s about where the pros end for probate sales, as these properties also have a lot of drawbacks.
-First and foremost, they typically take a very long time to assume ownership of.
+First and foremost, they typically take a very long time to assume ownership.
 Even if your offer is accepted, it could be upwards of a year before you’re able to close on the home.
 This is due to legal waiting periods, disputes among the deceased’s family members, unsettled debts and liens, and other factors.

 Additionally, with no real “seller” in place, there’s no way to request repairs or credits to make repairs yourself.
 There also may be defects in the home that aren’t disclosed at the outset.
-These issues could potentially put you out of compliance with your city’s building codes, deed restrictions, or your homeowners association.
+These issues could potentially put you out of compliance with your city’s building codes, deed restrictions, or your homeowner's association.

 If a probate home doesn’t appraise for the full value of your offer, your lender won’t pay the full amount you offered.
 That means you’ll need to make up the difference between the appraised value and your offer out of pocket in order to move forward with your purchase.
 Similarly, if your financing falls through and you’re unable to get approved for a mortgage, you’ll also be on the hook for the purchase financially.
 (A loan financing contingency protects you from this in a traditional home sale).